The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Laksa

 Laksa is a spicy soup using a curry made of coconut milk.
 The curry bowl is filled with vermicelli or wheat noodles, and either chicken, fish or seafood (usually prawn).
 Various vegetables are added on top.
-All these ingredients combine to create so many rich flavors in a single bowl!
+All these ingredients combine to create many rich flavors in a single bowl!
 Laksa originated in peninsular Malaysia.

 Laksa includes a variety of flavorful ingredients